 Established in 2020, the Family & Child Health Innovations Program (FCHIP) understands that child health occurs within the context of the family.
 Therefore the central tenet of FCHIP is “Children Thrive when Families Thrive.”
-Housed at Ann & Robert H. Lurie Children’s Hospital of Chicago, FCHIP is part of the Mary Ann & J. Milburn Smith Child Health Research, Outreach, and Advocacy (SCHROA) Center.
+Housed at Ann & Robert H. Lurie Children’s Hospital of Chicago, FCHIP is part of the Mary Ann & J. Milburn Smith Child Health Outcomes, Research and Evaluation Center.

 Through cutting-edge original research, disseminating clinically relevant findings, and influencing family health policy, FCHIP is a leader at the intersection of evidence-based research and family health.
-In its first year, FCHIP is taking a particular focus on the role of fathers in the health of children and families.
+Now in its second year, FCHIP continues to focus on the role of fathers in the health of children and families, while also monitoring the effects of the COVID-19 pandemic on families.

 Our goal is to advance children’s well-being through understanding the roles of parents in a wide variety of family contexts, and how to enhance parents’ contributions to children’s health and development.
 As a bridge connecting the clinical, academic, and general community, FCHIP serves as a trustworthy conveyor of useful and reliable information on children and family health.